11 note-taking tips to make your notes test-ready

 Why good notes matter

-When your notes are organised and built around questions, you move from just copying to actually thinking.
+When your notes are organised and built around questions, you transition from just copying to actually thinking.
 Notes don't need to look pretty.
 They need to make understanding straightforward so that your brain can retain it.

 Tips for smarter note-taking